Planning and arrangements

 • Do tell us immediately if any of your circumstances change - such as your address, or if you need to change dates/times of the ceremony

-• please see our attached pdf document for more information
+• please see our attached pdf document below for more information

 • He is there to assist the groom.
 Tradition held that if the groom failed to appear the best man was obliged to marry the bride!
 It is possible to have more than one best man.
 A best man should remember to untie any rings from a cushion, or take them out of the box before handing them to the priest!